Robert Hugh Daniel: Personal life

 R. Hugh Daniel attended The Citadel, The Military College of South Carolina in Charleston in the class of 1929, there he played on the varsity football and basketball team and was also the editor of the college newspaper, The Bulldog.
 After college, he was a Lieutenant Commander in the United States Navy.
 After his duties were finished in the Navy, he then became very successful in the construction business in Alabama and was also widely recognized for his philanthropic endeavors.
 He died on October 27, 1983.
 During his life Daniel was involved in the Kiwanis Club of Birmingham, The Birmingham Chamber of Commerce, the Canterbury Methodist Church, he was a member of the Birmingham Country Club, The Mountain Brook Club, the Relay House, and the Chi Psi fraternity.

-In 1954, Daniel cofounded the pro-segregation American States' Rights Association.

 Business

 R. Hugh Daniel and his brother Charles founded the Daniel Corporation in 1934.
 The company, as founded by Daniel and now as part of Fluor, specializes in large scale construction, real estate, and industrial contracting.
 The business grew to over 40,000 employees and produced over $950 million in revenue in 1975, two years before it was acquired by the Fluor Corporation in 1977.
 The corporation was known as Fluor Daniel until 2002, when “Daniel” was dropped from the name.

-Daniel was also the chairman of the board of directors for the Central Bank of Birmingham, now BBVA Compass. and served on the board of the bank's parent corporation Central Banchares, Inc., served as a director for the Birmingham Museum of Art and the Baptist Hospitals Foundation, as well as several companies.
+Daniel was also the chairman of the board of directors for the Central Bank of Birmingham, now BBVA Compass. and served on the board of the bank's parent corporation Central Bancshares, Inc., served as a director for the Birmingham Museum of Art and the Baptist Hospitals Foundation, as well as several companies.